Northwich: Medieval to early modern

-The existence of Northwich in the early medieval period is shown by its record in the Domesday Book:
+The existence of Northwich in the early medieval period is shown by its record in the Domesday Book of 1086:

-The manor of Northwich belonged to the Earls of Chester until 1237 when the family line died out.
+The manor of Northwich belonged to the Earls of Chester until 1237, when the family line died out.
 Subsequently, Northwich became a royal manor and was given to a noble family to collect tolls in exchange for a set rent.

-The Cheshire archers were a body of elite soldiers noted for their skills with the longbow that fought in many engagements in Britain and France in the Middle Ages, Battles at which there were sizeable numbers of Cheshire archers include Agincourt and Crecy, many of these archers hailed from the Northwich Hundred.
+The Cheshire archers were a body of élite soldiers noted for their skills with the longbow, who fought in many engagements in Britain and France in the Middle Ages.
+Battles at which there were sizeable numbers of Cheshire archers include Agincourt and Crécy; many of these archers hailed from the Northwich Hundred.
 Richard II employed a bodyguard of these yeoman archers who came from the Macclesfield Hundred and the forest districts of Cheshire.

 That salt production continued throughout the centuries and can be seen through John Leland's description of the town in 1540:

 Between 1642 and 1643, during the English Civil War, Northwich was fortified and garrisoned by Sir William Brereton for the Parliamentarians.

-The salt beds beneath Northwich were re-discovered in the 1670s by employees of the local Smith-Barry family.
-The Smith-Barrys were looking for coal, but instead discovered rock salt, in the grounds of the family home, Marbury Hall, to the north of Northwich.
+The salt beds beneath Northwich were rediscovered in the 1670s by employees of the local Smith-Barry family.
+The Smith-Barrys were looking for coal, but instead discovered rock salt, in the grounds of the family home, Marbury Hall (since demolished) to the north of Northwich.

 19th century

-During the 19th century it became uneconomical to mine for the salt.
-Instead hot water was pumped through the mines, which dissolved the salt.
-The resultant brine was pumped out and the salt extracted from the brine.
+During the 19th century, it became uneconomical to mine for the salt; instead, hot water was pumped through the mines, which dissolved the salt.
+The resultant brine was pumped out, from which the salt was extracted.
 This technique weakened the mines and led to land subsidence as they collapsed.
 Subsidence affected the town and the surrounding landscape.
 For example, collapses in 1880 formed Witton Flash as the River Weaver flowed into a huge hole caused by subsidence.
 Subsidence also allegedly accounts for many old timber-framed houses in the town centre, which were better able to withstand the movement of the ground.
 Some houses were built on a base of steel girders that could be jacked up to level the house with each change in the underlying ground.
-The town's historical link with the salt industry is celebrated in its museum, which is today in the old workhouse.
+The town's historical link with the salt industry is celebrated in its the Weaver Hall Museum and Workhouse, which is now in the old workhouse.

 In 1874, John Brunner and Ludwig Mond founded Brunner Mond in Winnington and started manufacturing soda ash using the Solvay ammonia-soda process.
 This process used salt as a main raw material.
 The chemical industry used the subsided land for the disposal of waste from the manufacture of soda-ash.
 The waste was transported through a network of cranes and rails to the produce limebeds.
 This was a dangerous alkaline substance and caused the landscape to be abandoned as unusable.